Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Cafe Melba Mediapolis: kid-friendly restaurant with bouncy castle

-Cafe Melba is super kid-friendly cafe thanks to its huge lawn where kids can run about, scoot and on weekends (9am – 4pm) there’s a bouncy castle!
-Cafe Melba has a kids’ menu and on Mondays kids eat free!
+Cafe Melba is a super kid-friendly cafe thanks to its huge lawn where kids can run about, scoot and jump around on a bouncy castle (if the weather permits)!
+Cafe Melba has a kids’ menu, and on Mondays and Tuesdays, kids eat free with every purchase of main course $22 and above!
 There’s also ample space for prams indoors.
-Book here now
+Book here now.

 Kid-friendly Restaurants & Cafés at Chijmes